 Altius directly and indirectly holds diversified royalties and streams that generate revenue from 15 operating mines.
 These are located in Canada and Brazil and produce copper, zinc, nickel, cobalt, iron ore, potash and thermal (electrical) and metallurgical coal.
-The portfolio also includes numerous pre‐development stage royalties covering a wide spectrum of mineral commodities and jurisdictions.
+The portfolio also includes development stage royalties in copper and most recently, renewable energy.
 In addition, Altius holds a large portfolio of exploration stage projects which it has generated for deal making with industry partners that results in newly created royalties and equity and minority interests.

-Altius has 43,335,654 shares issued and outstanding as of March 12, 2019 that are listed on Canada’s Toronto Stock Exchange.
+Altius has 42,861,796 shares issued and outstanding as of March 12, 2019 that are listed on Canada’s Toronto Stock Exchange.
 It is a member of both the S&P/TSX Small Cap and S&P/TSX Global Mining Indices.

 Altius is focused on growing its royalty business through prospect generation and the creation and acquisition of royalties.

-Altius holds royalty interests in 13 producing assets in Canada that include a 4% NSR royalty on Hudbay's 777 copper-zinc mine in Manitoba, 6 potash mines and 5 coal mines located in western Canada,and a royalty on the Voisey’s Bay nickel-copper-cobalt mine in Labrador as well as a 3.7% "stream" interest to Yamana's Chapada Mine in Brazil.
+Altius holds royalty interests in 15 producing assets in Canada that include a 4% NSR royalty on Hudbay's 777 copper-zinc mine in Manitoba, 6 potash mines and 5 coal mines located in western Canada,and a royalty on the Voisey’s Bay nickel-copper-cobalt mine in Labrador as well as a 3.7% "stream" interest in Yamana's Chapada Mine in Brazil.
 The Company also receives regular dividend income from is equity ownership in Labrador Iron Ore Royalty Company, which is treated as iron ore royalty revenue, being a pass-through vehicle.
 Collectively these royalties are anticipated to generate approximately $67 - 72 million in royalty revenue in 2019 as per the royalty revenue guidance provided in January 2019 and reaffirmed in the March 13, 2019 year end results conference call.